johanaarstein/dotlottie-player/README.md

 ```

 #### Nuxt.js
-Create a `plugins` folder in your root if it doesnt exist already, add a file named `dotlottie-player.js`:
+Create a `plugins` folder in your root if it doesn't exist already, add a file named `dotlottie-player.js`:

 ```javascript
 import { DotLottiePlayer } from '@johanaarstein/dotlottie-player'